simonw/sqlite-diffable/README.md

 ## Dumping a database

-Given a SQLite database called `fixtures.db` containing a table `facetable`, the following will dump out that table to the `out/` directory:
+Given a SQLite database called `fixtures.db` containing a table `facetable`, the following will dump out that table to the `dump/` directory:

-    sqlite-diffable dump fixtures.db out/ facetable
+    sqlite-diffable dump fixtures.db dump/ facetable

 To dump out every table in that database, use `--all`:

-    sqlite-diffable dump fixtures.db out/ --all
+    sqlite-diffable dump fixtures.db dump/ --all

 ## Loading a database

 To load a previously dumped database, run the following:

+    sqlite-diffable load restored.db dump/

+This will show an error if any of the tables that are being restored already exist in the database file.

+You can replace those tables (dropping them before restoring them) using the `--replace` option:

-    sqlite-diffable load restored.db out/
+    sqlite-diffable load restored.db dump/ --replace

 ## Demo